yetyetanotherusername/ml_heat/README.md

 ## Download data

-This step is only possible with developer access to smaxtec google cloud
+This step is only possible with developer access to smaxtec google cloud (not necessary if rawdata.hdf5 is already present)

 Establish port forwarding into the cluster
 ```